COVID-19 Frequently Asked Questions

 Emergency Order 20-006

-Effective March 14 prohibiting visitation to certain facilities for 30 days.
+Effective March 14 prohibiting visitation to certain facilities.
 Prohibits individuals form visiting nursing homes, assisted living facilities, adult family care homes, long-term care facilities, and adult group homes, development disability centers, transitional living facilities, adult mental health treatment facilities, adult forensic facilities

 - Every facility must prohibit the entry of any individual to the facility for 30 days EXCEPT in the following circumstances: